The USO and the NFL are a Winning Team

 The players cherish the opportunity to interact with service men and women who often want nothing more than to be able to share their favorite memories with some of their on-field idols.

-“I was visiting with a wounded Marine whose family was being brought in from the States because it wasn’t quite clear if he was going to make the week,” said former 49ers safety Merton Hanks, now the NFL’s vice president of operations.
+“I was visiting with a wounded Marine whose family was being brought in from the States because it wasn’t quite clear if he was going to make the week,” said former 49ers safety Merton Hanks, also the former NFL vice president of operations.

 “It turned out that he was a great 49ers fan and he told me that in his darkest times, he and his Marines would recount stories of great games that they saw on the NFL stage and how it really got them through,” Hanks said.
 “When you hear something like that from a man who has been told he has hours to live, that tells you the depth of the love our military has for the NFL.”